sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/qdrant.md

 The data is now loaded into Qdrant.

 To use vector search after the data has been loaded, you must specify which fields Qdrant needs to generate embeddings for.
-You do that by wrapping the data (or dlt resource) with the `qdrant_adapter` function.
+You do that by wrapping the data (or data_load_tool resource) with the `qdrant_adapter` function.

 ## qdrant_adapter